Key Stage 3 Curriculum

-In the current Year 7, students are organised into mixed ability classes, using Primary School data.
+In the current Year 7, students are organised into equal ability classes, using Primary School data.
 Mathematics uses Sets from Year 7 with Science setting in Year 9.
 These Sets are frequently reviewed and further Year 7 testing can result in some pupils moving classes

 Many students study two Modern Foreign Languages (MFL) and then go on to study at least one Modern Foreign Language at GCSE.
 A few students will study just one MFL in Years 7 and 8 and then drop languages completely in Year 9 in preference for extra Literacy and Numeracy work.

 Art and Design is a vibrant and successful department taught at the heart of the school.
 It is a popular choice at GCSE and A Level and we are proud of the achievements of our students at all levels.
 Throughout year 7-9, pupils are introduced to a range of skills and materials in 2D and 3D from drawing, painting, print making, photography and mixed media.
 Projects are designed to be enjoyable but also challenge and offer pupils at all levels opportunities to succeed and excel.
 We also aim to develop an awareness of careers in the creative sector and its importance in the world around us.
 The emphasis is on developing confidence and nurturing personal expression.
 Pupils use a sketchbook to research and study artists, express personal thoughts and ideas, draw in a variety of ways and experiment and refine.
 We encourage pupils to be ambitious in their final pieces out of their sketchbook too.
 Ultimately we want pupils to become independent, happy and confident young artists!